Skip to main content

 Commercial manager: A company appointed by the Beneficial Owner to manage all financial matters for the vessel on their behalf.

-Condition Adjusted Value (CAV) - CAV is the standard Market Value of the vessel with a condition adjustment factor applied.
+Condition Adjusted Value (CAV): CAV is the standard Market Value of the vessel with a condition adjustment factor applied.
 The adjustment factor is determined by a condition survey carried out by our partner company IDWAL Marine.

 Container: A steel box of a set size for transporting goods.
+The most common sizes for shipping containers are 20ft long by 8ft wide, or 40ft long by 8ft wide.

 Container ship: A cargo ship that carries containers.